davebacaybluewood/cfs/Development-Process.md

 ### Pull Request Process

    1. Dev to create a Pull Request in ADO once he/she is complete  and committed his/her changes.

         a.
 PR Title Format: US or Bug <ID> : Title of User story or Bug
         Ex: US 53256: Technical debt – Improve Unit Test Coverage

         b.
 Mark Dave Bacay as required reviewer

         c.
 Link the Work Items – Input the user story or bug id

         d.
 Then create/submit
    2. Handoff the user story or bug to Dave or other leads before completing the PR.
 This is important to avoid bug and error.
-   3. PR can be set to Auto-Complete or manually complete the PR once approved and already handded off
+   3. PR can be set to Auto-Complete or manually complete the PR once approved and already handed off

         a.
 Resolve comments